marcel-kanter/python-canopen/docs/objectdictionary/objectdictionary.rst

 	one_array = canopen.objectdictionary.Array("arr", 1)

 	the_dictionary.add(one_record)
-	# This fails, because there is already a record with index 1.
+	# This fails, because there is already an object with index 1 in the object dictionary.
 	the_dictionary.add(one_array)

 After adding the element to the list, it can be accessed via subscription.